adem-hosni/adem-hosni/README.md

 Before moving toward AI/ML, I spent significant time in low-level systems programming and security architecture — including building and scaling a production anticheat system that protected thousands of daily users.
 That experience sharpened my problem-solving and architecture skills, and I now bring it into how I approach ML and software engineering.

-I'm self-studying AI/ML (currently working with **PyTorch**) while staying active across systems, backend, and full-stack development.
+I'm self-studying AI/ML while staying active across systems, backend, and full-stack development.
 I deliver complete, end-to-end solutions and I'm currently open to **freelance work** and **internships**.

 ---